Lötschberg railway: Current operations on the mountain line

 The new base tunnel has taken almost all the long-distance passenger and a considerable part of the freight from the original Lötschberg tunnel, but was immediately saturated because a single track section reduces its capacity.
-Some freight trains and hourly regional express trains between Bern and Spiez to Brig called Lötschberger continue to run on the mountain railway.
-In addition, the car ferry continues to operate on the line between Kandersteg and Goppenstein; it is subsidized by the Swiss government to substitute for a road tunnel under the Rawil Pass that was planned in the 1970s but never built.
+Some freight trains and hourly regional express trains between Bern and Spiez run on the mountain railway.
+In addition, the car ferry continues to operate between Kandersteg and Goppenstein; it is subsidized by the Swiss government to substitute for a road tunnel under the Rawil Pass that was planned in the 1970s but never built.